 Nursing requires strong interpersonal skills, and a solid understanding of human beings, human society, and the scientific basis of medicine and nursing.
 As a nurse, you will be responsible for clinical judgments based on your scientific reasoning.
-Likewise, with a Bachelor's degree in Nursing from Concordia University, you will have the potential to be a leader in nursing and healthcare.
+Likewise, with a Bachelor of Science in Nursing from Concordia University, you will have the potential to be a leader in nursing and healthcare.

 As a nursing leader, you will need to express your ideas clearly.
 A solid foundation in the liberal arts will help you understand the events that are shaping healthcare and the health of individual patients.
 You will not simply be a technician at the bedside; you will be making decisions that impact the health of people in your community.

-- Must attend CU for at least one continuous academic year immediately prior to the start of the BSN summer cohort (at a minimum, fall & spring semesters before starting the summer BSN cohort).
+- Attend CU for the entire academic year immediately prior to the start of the BSN cohort (at a minimum, fall and spring semesters).

 - Demonstrate evidence of good citizenship and responsibility while on campus.
 Recommendations from Concordia professors may be required.